-The Bank has rolled out the assessment questionnaire for FY2022 to its Directors and the assessment results thereof will be compiled for presentation to NRC and the Board for review subsequently.
+The Bank has distributed the assessment questionnaire for FY2023 to the Directors and the assessment results had been compiled and subsequently submitted to the NRC and the Board for review.

 Apart from that, the Board through the NRC assessed the fitness and propriety of the Directors in accordance with the Bank's Fit and Proper Policy in conjunction with the annual BPE exercise.
 All Directors are required to complete a self-declared Fit & Proper Declaration annually.
 The Fit & Proper Declarations by the Directors are verified against independent sources.
-For FY2022, the Board was satisfied that each of the Directors has met the required standard of fitness and propriety to continue to serve as Directors of the Bank.
+For FY2023, the Board was satisfied that each of the Directors has met the required standard of fitness and propriety to continue to serve as Directors of the Bank.